ibm-cloud-docs/vsrx/vsrx-basics.md

 {:screen: .screen}
 {:tip: .tip}
 {:download: .download}
+{:note: .note}
+{:important: .important}

 # Performing IBM Cloud Juniper vSRX Basics
 {: #performing-ibm-cloud-juniper-vsrx-basics}

 The IBM® Cloud Juniper vSRX gateway can be configured using a remote console session through SSH or by logging into the Juniper web management GUI.

-**NOTE:** Configuring the vSRX outside of its shell and interface may produce unexpected results and is not recommended.
+Configuring the vSRX outside of its shell and interface may produce unexpected results and is not recommended.
+{: note}

 ## Accessing the Device Using SSH